 Extensive monitoring of the environmental concerns of the CEIP-1 project is required as per World Bank EHS-guidelines.
 The monitoring program will help to evaluate: (i) the extent and severity of the environmental impacts against the predicted impacts and baseline; (ii) the performance of the environmental protection measures or compliance with pertinent rules and regulations; (iii) trends in impacts; and (iv) overall effectiveness of the project environmental protection measures.
-The monitoring details are included in the Monitoring Plan' in Annex 4.
+The monitoring details are included in the 'Monitoring Plan' in Annex 4.
+The costs involved in monitoring is indicated in the EMP budget.

-Annex-1: Overview Works Polder-32
+Annex-1: Overview Works Plder-33

-Annex-2: Work Program for CEIP-1
+Annex-2: Update progress CEIP-1 Contract W-01